Fox News choose Jesse Watters to replace Tucker Carlson in primetime shakeup

 Watters to host 8pm hour with Laura Ingraham shifting to an earlier time slot of 7pm as network overhauls its primetime schedule

-Fox News has named Jesse Watters as Tucker Carlson’s permanent replacement in its primetime lineup.
+Fox News has named Jesse Watters as Tucker Carlson’s permanent replacement as part of a major shakeup of its primetime lineup.

-The rightwing network announced Watters would take over the 8pm hour with Laura Ingraham’s The Ingraham Angle moving from 10pm to 7pm.
+The right-wing network announced Watters would take over the 8pm hour with Laura Ingraham’s The Ingraham Angle moving from 10pm to 7pm.

 Sean Hannity will remain in his 9pm time slot with Greg Gutfield’s comedy show Gutfield! moving an hour earlier to 10pm.